bGZo/soul/pages/umass___453_computer_networking.md

             - SMTP requires message (header & body) to be in 7-bit ASCII
             - SMTP server uses CRLF.CRLF to determine end of message
       - Mail message format
-        - SMTP: protocol for exchanging e-mail messages, defined in RFC 5321 (like RFC 7231 defines HTTP)
+        - SMTP: protocol for exchanging e-mail messages, mark:: d in RFC 5321 (like RFC 7231 mark:: s HTTP)
-        - RFC 2822 defines syntax for e-mail message itself (like HTML defines syntax for web documents)
+        - RFC 2822 mark:: s syntax for e-mail message itself (like HTML mark:: s syntax for web documents)
           - header lines, e.g.,
             - To:
               From: